-The students secured less than 50% in the Continuous Internal Evaluation (CIE) and detained in a course may register for the course repetition.
+The students not qualified to write SEE in a course may register for the repeater courses through course repetition and summer semester.
 The students have to apply to the Principal through the respective HOD by paying prescribed fees.

-A student can take up a maximum of two courses in a semester immediately after the semester end examinations of that particular semester in accordance with the guidelines recommended by the Academic Council.
+Course repetition: A student can take up a maximum of two theory courses in a semester immediately after the semester end examinations of that particular semester in accordance with the guidelines recommended by the Academic Council.
+The students who are not taking regular semester courses may additionally register for one more theory course.